skoruba/IdentityServer4.Admin/README.md

 - The `Clients` and `Resources` files in `Configuration` are the initial data, based on a sample from IdentityServer4
 - The `Users` file in `Configuration` contains the default admin username and password for the first login

-### Using other database engines - PostgreSQL, SQLite etc.
+### Using other database engines - PostgreSQL, SQLite, MySQL etc.

 - [Follow these steps for setup other database engines](docs/EFMigration.md)